 Horizontal loading refers to performing all sets of an exercise or body part during a resistance training workout before moving on to the next exercise or body part.
 An example would be to complete 3 sets of a chest exercise before moving on to complete 3 sets of a back exercise.

-- Q How often should I do directed neck range of motion exercises?
+- Q How should I do neck rotation exercises?

 - Q What exercises can I do if I have a hip or knee injury?